 Fletcher Allen began making its quarterly financial information public with the release of the first-quarter results for FY 2003 in February 2003.
-The audited financial statements for the years ending September 30, 2010 and 2011, as well as the quarterly results for FY 2003 through the last quarter of FY 2011, are published on the Fletcher Allen website.
+The audited financial statements for FY 2005 through FY 2010, as well as the quarterly results for FY 2009 through the first quarter of FY 2013 are currently available on the Fletcher Allen website.

 Regional Planning Efforts

 Fletcher Allen, in partnership with the Champlain Initiative, the Regional Planning Commission and the Greater Burlington Industrial Corporation (GBIC), is participating in an interdisciplinary planning effort designed to build connections among planning efforts at organizations in different fields throughout the region.
-For more information about this effort, contact Diana Scalise, Vice President of Planning and Business Development at 802-847-3964.
+For more information about this effort, contact Diana Scalise, senior vice president of Planning and Business Development at 802-847-3964.

 The Mental Health Program Quality Committee

-This committee, originally established as a subcommittee of the Mental Health Task Force, meets monthly and is open to the public.
+This committee meets monthly and is open to the public.
 It includes representatives of a broad range of mental health advocacy groups, representatives of the Vermont Department of Mental Health, members of the public, health care providers, consumers and family members.
-For more information, contact David Chafetz, Director of Psychiatry and Neurology, at 802-847-6292.
+For more information, contact Jiyon Hwang, Department of Psychiatry, at 802-847-2124.

 Fletcher Allen Neighborhood Task Force